-Occasionally, mistakes are made in antenatal care, during labour and delivery, or soon after birth.
+Birth injuries happen when occasionally, mistakes are made in antenatal care, during labour and delivery, or soon after birth.
 If a baby, its mother (or both) are injured because of such a mistake and it causes them physical and/or psychological injury, they are said to have suffered a birth injury or trauma.
 A birth injury can have a life-changing impact on the whole family.

-Complex claims need birth injury specialists
+Why do complex claims need specialist birth injury solicitors?

 Our birth injury claim process is no different than claiming for other medical accidents.
 Once arrangements for funding your claim are finalised, your claim will be handled by one of our specialist solicitors, who will work with you throughout your case.
 They will meet with you to establish a detailed history of your medical treatment and the issues you or your loved one suffered.